-The Commodity Supplemental Food Program (CSFP), known here at the Food Bank as Senior Groceries, provides nutritious foods to senior households with an income at or below 130% of the federal poverty threshold ( example: $1,245 for a household of one and $1,681 for a household of two).
+The Commodity Supplemental Food Program (CSFP), known here at the Food Bank as Senior Groceries, provides nutritious foods to senior households with an income at or below 130% of the federal poverty threshold (example: $1,275 for a household of one and $1,726 for a household of two).
 Each eligible senior is provided with extra groceries each month and includes staple food items such as canned fruit and vegetables, grains, dairy products, proteins, cereal, and juice.

 The average income of seniors participating in this program is just $763.91 month.

 Call Laura at the Gallatin Valley Food Bank at 586-7600 for more information or download it here: CSFP Elderly Application-Jan-2016

 Mail completed application to the Gallatin Valley Food Bank, PO Box 1129, Bozeman MT 59771

-Are you a Senior looking for help with meal planning, meal preperation, and companionship or a volunteer interested in spending time with Senior planning and preparing meals?
-Please contact us for more information about Senior Nutrition Services: Laura at 586-7600 or Mara at 600-6269.
+Are you a Senior looking for help with meal planning, meal preparation, and companionship or a volunteer interested in spending time with Senior planning and preparing meals?
+Please contact us for more information about Senior Nutrition Services: Laura at 586-7600 or Dana at 600-6269.